FAQ: Hyperbaric Oxygen Therapy

 While enclosed in a large, circular, chamber at greater-than-normal atmospheric pressure, patients breathe pure oxygen, saturating the blood plasma and allowing it to carry from 15 to 20 times the normal amount of healing oxygen to the body’s tissues.
 When a wound does not respond to regular medical care, advanced treatments like HBOT therapy often help patients heal.

 The physicians at our clinic are specialty trained in hyperbaric medicine, and each treatment is supervised by a certified clinical hyperbaric technologist and other staff.
-See the wound care videos presented by Dr. Scott Zittel for more detailed information.
+Watch the wound care videos presented by Dr. Scott Zittel for more detailed information.

 HBOT also helps fight certain types of infections, improves circulation and stimulates the growth of new blood vessels.
 Hyperbaric oxygen treatment was originally used to treat divers suffering from the "bends" or decompression sickness but is now used to treat patients with a variety of wound healing problems including certain chronic bone infections (osteomyelitis) and other conditions.
 Therapy is administered daily and the number of therapies you receive depends on your individual treatment plan and prognosis.

 When a physician orders hyperbaric oxygen therapy, Enloe's insurance verification staff will contact the patient's insurance company for authorization before treatment begins.
 Most insurance companies cover this therapy; otherwise, patients may elect to pay privately.
 An Enloe Financial Counselor is available at (530) 332-6749 and can help obtain financial assistance or arrange a manageable payment plan.

 Do Medicare and Other Insurance Providers Cover the Cost of the Therapy?

 Medicare and other insurance providers will cover HBOT under certain circumstances.
 Common outpatient indicators for HBOT that are currently reimbursed by Medicare and other insurance providers may include: